 Application for admissions to all other year groups will be considered in accordance with the order of priority in the Oversubscription Criteria above.

 Notes:

-- 1 A Christian Church is one that is a full member of a local Churches Together Group, Churches Together in England, The Evangelical Alliance, or The African and Caribbean Evangelical Alliance.
-Practising members are Families who currently practice their religion and have attended their church or place of worship at least fortnightly for a minimum of six months prior to the submission of the admission application. - 2 A child looked after is a child in the care of a local authority or provided with accommodation by that authority in accordance with section 22 of the Children Act 1989.
+- 1. A child looked after is a child in the care of a local authority or provided with accommodation by that authority in accordance with section 22 of the Children Act 1989.
 An adopted child is defined by section 46 of the Adoption and Children Act 2002.
 A residence order is defined by section 8 of the Children Act 1989.
-A special guardianship order is defined by section 14A of the Children Act 1989. - 3 Qualifying siblings are brothers and sisters, half-brothers and -sisters, step-brothers and -sisters, foster and adopted brothers and sisters who share the same home, attending a reception, infant or junior class. - 4 The address is the place where the child lives for at least 50% of the school week.
+A special guardianship order is defined by section 14A of the Children Act 1989. - 2.
+An active member is defined as a minimum attendance at church twice a month for at least two years and taking part in church life in two or more of the following ways: - being a communicant member - being on the church electoral roll - baptism of a child - attendance by a child at Sunday school or worship. - 3.
+Qualifying siblings are brothers and sisters, half-brothers and -sisters, step-brothers and -sisters, foster and adopted brothers and sisters who share the same home and attending a reception, infant or junior class. - 4.
+The address is the place where the child lives for at least 50% of the school week.
 Applicants must provide the School with proof of address as specified on the application form.
-Independent verification may be sought. - 5 The straight line distance is measured from the centre point of the address to the centre point of the nearest available school entrance in constant use, as determined by Tower Hamlets Council's Geographical Information System Distances measured by other means i.e. private car, pedometer or internet websites are likely to result in different calculations that should not be relied upon as evidence that the local authority's distance calculation is incorrect.
+Independent verification may be sought. - 5.
+The straight line distance is measured from the centre point of the address to the centre point of the nearest available school entrance in constant use, as determined by Tower Hamlets Council's Geographical Information System Distances measured by other means i.e. private car, pedometer or internet websites are likely to result in different calculations that should not be relied upon as evidence that the local authority's distance calculation is incorrect.
 Where applicants have identical distance measurements, priority amongst them will be determined at random.